FxTsuna/FridayCalendar/README.md

 This calendar has the following features:

-* It can create an user
+* It can create a user
 * It can display an event

 ## Still on progress